Phala-Network/phala-wiki-next/content/en-us/learn/maintain/gatekeeper.md

 ## MasterKey in Gatekeeper

 `MasterKey` is used to derive the keys to encrypt the states of confidential smart contracts and communicate.
 In Phala Network, only the `pRuntime` of a gatekeeper is authorized to manage the `MasterKey`.
-Noted that since `MasterKey` is managed by `pRuntime` and its usage is limited, even a malicious gatekeeper cannot decrypt any contract states without fully compromising the TEE and `pRuntime`.
+Noted that since `MasterKey` is managed by `pRuntime` and its usage is limited, even a malicious gatekeeper cannot decrypt any contract states without fully compromising the Secure Enclave and `pRuntime`.

 `MasterKey` is a `sr25519` key pair generated and managed by gatekeepers.